Jokendo-collab/aced-bioinfo/README.md

-# Unix 101
+#  A introduction to bioinformatics and computational biology at [ACEGID](https://acegid.org/)
-## Unix 101 Part 1 - files and directories
+## Unix 101: Part 1 - files and directories
 Concept: Terminal lets you access the Unix system that lies beneath the fancy Mac/Ubuntu GUI.

 ## Before we begin